Nick-smallworld/twitter-translate-post/README.md

 ### Modify functions URL's

-Index.html in the public directory, two functions are written.
+Index.html in the public directory, the URL's of two functions are written.
-Be sure modify the URL with your own Firebase function's URL.
+Modify the URL with your own Firebase function's URL.

 ```
 fetch('your.cloudfunctions.net